Cosmetology Course Information

 COSMETOLOGY COURSE OUTLINE

-6. Creative Curriculum: You will spend your last 750 hours at Rudy & Kelly Academy, A Paul Mitchell Partner School in “high gear” by dressing, acting, and working like a salon industry professional.
+3. Creative Curriculum: You will spend your remaining hours in “high gear” by dressing, acting and practicing like a beauty industry professional.
 You will use your own artistic and creative abilities, coupled with the assistance of the Learning Leaders, to prepare yourself for your future beauty industry career.
+This portion of the program is when you will enter the clinic classroom learning experience.

 COSMETOLOGY COURSE REQUIREMENTS